Renault CEO Ghosn unfazed by China slowdown

-PARIS, Sept 13 (Reuters) - French carmaker Renault is unconcerned with a slowdown in the Chinese economy hitting sales there, Chief Executive Carlos Ghosn said in an interview published on Sunday.
+PARIS (Reuters) - French carmaker Renault (RENA.PA) is unconcerned with a slowdown in the Chinese economy hitting sales there, Chief Executive Carlos Ghosn said in an interview published on Sunday.

 Ghosn said Renault is selling 30,000 cars a year in China ahead of the launch of factory there next year.